 You should arrange a visit to your doctor to receive the latest health advice and arrange immunisations.
 Make sure you inform your doctor that you will be volunteering and tell them the nature of your project work so they can advise you accordingly.

 All of our placements include volunteer accommodation.
 Please see the individual project website pages for more details of accommodation and living arrangements.

-As volunteering is a challenging and demanding experience we do always try to provide safe, clean and comfortable accommodation, but it cannot generally be compared to the standard of accommodation on holiday trips.
+We always aim to provide safe, clean and comfortable accommodation, but it cannot generally be compared to the standard of accommodation on holiday trips.

 Pod Volunteer is an award winning non-profit organisation arranging ethical, inspiring and supported volunteering opportunities around the world since 2001.

-We vet projects carefully culminating in a visit from one of our UK team.
 We ensure that every project we work with has a genuine role and strong support network for our volunteers.
-A member of the UK team visits all projects on a regular basis and we hold an annual review with each project.
+A member of the UK team visits all projects on a regular basis.

 Since 2002, Pod Volunteer has been providing volunteers to help at charitable projects around the world.
 The Pod Charity builds on this success by also providing financial assistance.